One Method to Solve all Stock Problems on LeetCode

 types in the code to long

-types to avoid integer overflow.
+types to prevent integer overflow.

 // Original version